Getting Back in Control of Your Life Through Perspective & Proactive Living

 Lasting, priceless rewards

-Proactive living and the choice to seek to understand other people enriches the relationships in our lives – whether at home, at work or anywhere in between.
-It isn’t about sharing the same point of view or having to think the way another person does, it’s simply a matter of making a choice to understand where they are coming from.
-Teaching our children the principles of being proactive and seeking understanding before seeking to be understood themselves will give them powerful, character building keys to being confident, effective and successful as they grow and develop.
+Proactive living and the choice to seek to understand other people will enrich the relationships in our lives – whether at home, at work or anywhere in between.
+It isn’t about sharing the same point of view or having to think the way another person does; it’s simply a matter of making a choice to understand them.
+Teaching our children the principles of being proactive and seeking to understand before trying to be understood themselves will give them powerful, character building keys to being confident, effective and successful as they grow and develop.

-In a hectic, ever more complicated world and when things seem to be falling down around us, when we feel that nothing is going “our way”, proactive living is the truest, most effective way of defining what we really have within our influence and gaining or maintaining a sense of control over our lives.
+It can be a hectic, ever-more complicated world, where things seem to be falling around us, or we can feel that nothing is going “our way.”
+Proactive living is the truest, most effective way of defining what truly is within our influence and gaining or maintaining a sense of control over our lives.